-The Rubbish Trip is a zero waste roadshow offering FREE presentations and workshops to community groups, schools, businesses and households across New Zealand about how and why individuals can reduce their waste footprint.
-Our presentations are interactive, and hopeful.
+The Rubbish Trip is a zero waste roadshow offering FREE presentations and workshops to community groups and schools across New Zealand about how and why individuals can reduce their waste footprint.
+Our presentations are informative (we don’t pull any punches), but also hopeful, based on our own experience of living, since the beginning of 2015, without a bin.
 We have a can-do attitude to reducing rubbish and want to show people how easy, fun and fulfilling waste reduction can be!

 The two No-waste Nomads behind The Rubbish Trip are us – Hannah Blumhardt and Liam Prince: